axonivy-market/market/.github/ISSUE_TEMPLATE/onboard-to-market.md

 ## Second Pull request: Description

-- [ ] the product readme fits into the market landscape
+- [ ] The product `[myProduct]/product/Readme.md` contains an easy to understand description of the new product together with a short list of the main features.
-- [ ] all mandatory setup steps to run the Demo are documented in the setup section of the `[myProduct]/product/Readme.md` and a German translation for the description section are provided in `[myProduct]/product/Readme_DE.md` .
+A demo section is included, as well as a clear explanation of the setup.
+- [ ] The product `[myProduct]/product/Readme_DE.md` contains a German translation of the README.md at least for the first part (see above - easy to understand description together with a short list of the main features).
+If you provide a translation of the demo-section and setup-section also, we are more than happy.